Flutter-Buddies/README/README.md

 | Group French  | 16:30 Wednesday                 | @2IIZ           |
 | Group Spanish | 16:00 Thursday                  | @maudb          |
 | Group Hindi   | 13:00 Saturday                  | open (you?)     |

+## Contributing

+If you want to contribute to some of the FlutterBuddies' projects on GitHub, great!
+We look forward to seeing your ideas.
+You can read how to best contribute in our [Contribution Guidelines](CONTRIBUTING.md).